-Model 709-HP3W will monitor the battery voltage, the fresh water and sewer holding tanks, and the LP Gas tank.
-This model also includes a pump switch and a heater switch.
+Model 709-RP will monitor the battery voltage, the fresh water and sewer holding tanks, and the LP Gas tank.
 The information is displayed on a 3-digit alpha-numeric LED display.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.